geodezyx.utils package

 geodezyx.utils.list_utils.consecutive_groupIt(data, only_start_end=False)

-Useful for time period with a prealable conversion to MJD
+Useful for time periods with a prior conversion to MJD.

 Source : https://stackoverflow.com/questions/2154249/identify-groups-of-continuous-numbers-in-a-list